-Stockholders of Record: You may vote by either marking, signing and returning the enclosed proxy card or using telephone or Internet voting.
+Stockholders of Record: You may vote by either marking, signing and returning the enclosed proxy card or via the instructions included in your Notice or using telephone or Internet voting.
 You may also vote in person at the annual meeting.